My Favorite Low-Carb Pita Bread (and Recipe Ideas Using Pita Bread)

 Middle Eastern Beef Pitas do have some carbs in the hummus besides the Pita Bread, but you can get away with a pretty thin layer of hummus if you prefer.
 Or skip the hummus and eat the spicy middle eastern beef in side the pita bread for a different take on this tasty recipe.

 I got the recipe for this Greek Dip with Tomatoes and Feta from my trainer Wendy, and it’s so tasty.
 When I took it to a party people ate it with a fork when the Pita Bread was gone!

 Easy Spicy Avocado in Low-Carb Pita Bread is seriously about as easy as it gets for something tasty to stuff into low-carb Pita Bread, but I’d love this for lunch any time I had an avocado hanging around.

 More Ideas for Using Low-Carb Pita Bread:

 About Kalyn’s Kitchen Picks:

-I purchased Joseph’s Bakery Low-Carb Flax, Oat Bran, and Whole Wheat Pitas myself and although Joseph once left a comment on the blog, this company has no idea that I’m writing about their product.
-All items featured as Kalyn’s Kitchen Picks are things I would happily buy over and over, and because I want readers to know that my opinions are completely unbiased, I don’t accept review products from the many companies who offer to send them to me.
+I purchased Joseph’s Bakery Low-Carb Flax, Oat Bran, and Whole Wheat Pitas myself and although Joseph once left a comment on the blog, this company has no idea that I’m writing about their product now.
+All items featured here are things I’d happily buy over and over, and because I want readers to know that my opinions are completely unbiased, I don’t accept review products from the many companies who offer to send them to me.
 You can see my other kitchen and food picks at the page for Kalyn’s Kitchen Picks.